 13) Hearing a disclosure may be very difficult.
 University community members are encouraged to seek support if they are upset by the experience.
 Due to the confidential nature of the disclosure, connecting with a counselling professional may provide the best support.

-a) Employees can call 1 800 663 9099 to reach the university’s Employee and Family Assistance Program offered through OPTUM.
-You can also visit their web site at https://www.livewell.optum.com/public/welcome.asp but you will need to enter the access code available on the RRU Human Resources web site once you have logged in using your RRU username and password - or contact Human Resources at Extension 4385 for assistance with access to these services.
+a) Employees can call 1 800 481 5511 to reach the university’s Employee and Family Assistance Program offered through Walmsley.
+You can also visit their web site at www.walmsley.ca please note that you will need to enter the access code available on the RRU Human Resources web site once you have logged in using your RRU username and password - or contact Human Resources at extension 4385 for assistance with access to these services.

 b) If you are a student, you can also make an appointment with a counsellor by calling 250 391 2600, Extension 4515, emailing firstname.lastname@example.org or booking online at http://libcal.royalroads.ca/appointments/.

 c) If you are not an employee you can look up counselling resources in your community, such as a the Victoria-based Citizens Counselling Centre (http://www.citizenscounselling.com/) which offers a sliding fee scale based on income, a local family-serving agency like Pacific Centre Family Resources which may have free counselling services available, use the “find a counsellor” function on the BC Association of Clinical Counsellors web site (http://bc-counsellors.org/#) to find a registered clinical counsellor or check out similar organizations in the region where you live.
 The Victoria Sexual Assault Centre’s Crisis and Information Line (250-383-3232) is available 24 hours a day and will provide information and guidance to those seeking additional resources.